A Beginner's Guide to Undoing a Bra

-Take a look at the basic components pictured to the right.
+Take a look at the basic components pictured above.
 Nothing to be afraid of here.
 What you see is two hooks at one end of the bra and three rows of eyes (to accommodate varying sizes).
 Seeing as you're a real sharp kid, you probably realize that the hooks loop through the eyes.
 Well done!
 Someone ought to give you a medal.

 But let's address the important part: how these two ends may be separated.
 All this entails is a simple one-handed pinch.

 - Place one thumb on one end of the clasp and one forefinger on the other side